Nena Jolidon Croake

 Nena (Note: Sometimes spelled Nina.)
 Jolidon-Croake (1865–1934) was an American politician and one of the first two women elected to the Washington State Legislature, representing the 37th Legislative District from Tacoma, Washington.
+Croake trained as a physician before entering the political sphere, and was also one of the first female physician doctors to practice in Pierce County.
+While simultaneously being involved with several other social clubs, Croake combined her medical background with a strong commitment to social reform.